thunderhoser/StormLabeler/README.md

 The script for labeling storms is called `capture_human_polygons.py`.
 It takes two arguments: the input directory `INPUT_DIR_NAME` (containing images to be labeled) and output directory `OUTPUT_DIR_NAME` (where your labels will be saved, as one NetCDF file per storm image).
 You can run the script from a Unix terminal with the following command.

 `python capture_human_polygons.py -i ${INPUT_DIR_NAME} -o ${OUTPUT_DIR_NAME}`

+For example, if you put the images in `/home/thunderhoser/storm_images` and want your labels saved to `/home/thunderhoser/storm_images/human_labels`, your exact command will be the following.

+`python capture_human_polygons.py -i "/home/thunderhoser/storm_images" -o "/home/thunderhoser/storm_images/human_labels"

 The script will read storm images from `INPUT_DIR_NAME` and present them to you one at a time.
 We ask you to outline the parts of the storm that support (give evidence for) tornado production within the next hour.
 The interface looks like this: